Muszkamus/UDEMY-JS-Course/Notes/notes.md

 console.log(radek.__proto__ === Person.prototype); //true
 console.log(Person.prototype.isPrototypeOf(radek));

-Person.prototype.species = 'Homo Sapiens';
+Person.prototype.species = "Homo Sapiens";
-console.log(radek); // It adds species and Homosapiens as value console.log(radek.hasOwnProperty('species')); // False, as it is added through prototype, not in a class
+console.log(radek); // It adds species and Homosapiens as value console.log(radek.hasOwnProperty("species")); // False, as it is added through prototype, not in a class
 ```

 ---